Brief description of the workflow

 • Merge master into your branch and resolve any conflicts

-• Open pull request from your branch to the master branch in the XGC parent repository.
+• Open pull request from your branch to the master branch in the XGC parent repository (or the lead developer’s fork).